Supply balance sheets of agricultural products

 Change in stocks – the stock of agricultural products: final stock minus initial stock.
-This includes stocks at agricultural holding level, stocks held by wholesale and processing companies and intervention stocks.
+This includes stocks at agricultural holding level, stocks held by wholesale and processing companies.

 Domestic use – consumption for seeds, eggs for hatching and animal feed as well as industrial uses, human consumption and losses.